About 500,000 barrels of oil continued to flow daily down the trans-Alaska pipeline this month as the coronavirus pandemic grew at dizzying speeds.

 “So it’s sort of a double hit for us as the industry adjusts,” Moriarty said.

-“It’s safe to say that the drop in oil prices isn’t helping any of the situations that we have going on right now,” she said.
+“It’s safe to say that the drop in oil prices isn’t helping any of the situations that we have going on right now,” Lowman said.

-Meanwhile, Lowman said, Conoco continues to closely monitor the coronavirus pandemic and will adapt its strategy as necessary.
+Meanwhile, she said, Conoco continues to closely monitor the coronavirus pandemic and will adapt its strategy as needed.
 She said the company also has a detailed plan in case an oil field worker gets sick with the virus.
 It includes identifying who that person had come in contact with, quarantines, medical monitoring and a possible emergency flight off the Slope.

 Note: This story was updated Saturday after BP confirmed the State of Alaska said all of the company’s workers had to self-quarantine in Alaska, and not at their homes in the Lower 48.